 - Access to Delta Sky Clubs when flying Delta on the same day; you can bring guests for $50 each

 - A Priority Pass membership (enrollment required), giving you access to 1,300+ lounges around the world; you can guest up to two people at no additional cost

 - Access to Plaza Premium Lounges; you can guest up to one person at no additional cost

-- Access to Escape Lounges, Air Space Lounges, and select Lufthansa Lounges
+- Access to Escape Lounges and select Lufthansa Lounges

 I’d say the lounge access is the most substantial perk, though there are other useful perks for being an authorized user on the Amex Platinum, including:

-- An $85 TSA PreCheck or $100 Global Entry fee credit for each authorized user (every 4.5 years for the application fee for TSA PreCheck® and every 4 years for Global Entry)
+- A TSA PreCheck or Global Entry fee credit for each authorized user (every 4.5 years for the application fee for TSA PreCheck, or every four years for the application fee for Global Entry)

 - Complimentary hotel status with Hilton Honors and Marriott Bonvoy (enrollment required)

 - Complimentary car rental status with Avis, Hertz, and National (enrollment required)

 - Access to the American Express Fine Hotels & Resorts (FHR), where you can get additional benefits for stays at many luxury hotels

 - Access to the Amex International Airline Program (IAP), offering savings on international tickets